railroadmedia/vuesora/docs/components/CartSidebar.md

 The click event listener is attached to all elements with **vue-add-to-cart** class and the check for the classes **selected-pack**, **merch** and **active** existance is performed when the event is emited (the **selected-pack**, **merch** and **active** may be added/removed after the event listener is attached).

+## Disable cart sidebar functionality

+For any html element that triggers unwanted *cart sidebar / add to cart* functionality, remove the **vue-add-to-cart** css class.

 ## Setup

 ### JS assets compilation